joeldenning/add-esmodule/README.md

 ## Motivation

 Much of the javascript ecosystem relies of ES modules having an `__esModule` property.
-However, native ES modules do not have that property.
+However, native ES modules do not have that property and are not extensible.
 This project is a workaround for that problem.

 ## Installation